-For example, your goal may be to increase traffic to your company website, thereby increasing profits.
-Each component of your marketing plan should be working toward that objective.
+For example, one of your goals may be to increase traffic to your company website, thereby increasing profits.
+Each component of your marketing plan should be working toward that objective, either directly or indirectly.

-Every step in the development of your marketing plan will yield data that will function cohesively to inform your business decisions.
+Every step in the development of your marketing plan will give you vital data to inform your business decisions.

 Once you have this key objective established, you’re ready to dive into the process of designing the perfect marketing plan for your business.

 2. Swot Analysis

 The SWOT analysis is essentially a document that organizes the following details of your company: